goat-community/goat-docs/docs/map/layer_style/attribute_based_styling.md

 ## Color Scale

-Under the <code>Color Scale</code> you will find the **data classification method** and the **color scale** that associates data values with a spectrum of colors.
+Under the <code>Color Scale</code>, you will find the **data classification method** and the **color scale** that associates data values with a spectrum of colors.
 It converts a given data value within a given range (domain) into a corresponding color from a given color spectrum (range).
 GOAT provides six predefined **data classification methods**: [Quantile](#quantile), [Standard Deviation](#standard-deviation), [Equal Interval](#equal-interval), [Heads and Tails](#heads-and-tails), [Custom Breaks](#custom-breaks-for-numbers), [Custom Ordinal](#custom-ordinal-for-strings).

 ## Data Classification Methods

 ### Quantile

-The Quantile classification, divides data into **groups with equal number of values in each class** based on their attribute values.
+The Quantile classification divides data into **groups with an equal number of values in each class** based on their attribute values.
 This method is useful for analyzing and visualizing patterns in data and can help identify trends and patterns that may not be obvious easily.
 The fact that the data values are grouped in equal quantities within each class makes this approach **ideal for data that is linearly distributed**.
 Per default, the data is distributed into 7 classes.

 <div style={{ display: 'flex', flexDirection: 'column', alignItems: 'center'}}>